+We developed a theory that combines a neoclassical international trade structure with an internal geography.
 In the model, international trade creates a partition between a commercially integrated coastal region with high population density and an interior region where immobile factors are poorer.
 Reductions in domestic or international trade costs generate migration to the coastal region and net welfare losses for immobile factors in the interior region.
 Qualitatively, these outcomes are consistent with the spatial structure of economic activity in large developing countries such as China or India where coastal regions integrated with the rest of the world coexist with remote and commercially isolated corners within the country.

-We used industry-level data from Chinese prefectures to test the prediction of the model on regional specialization, and found that the industries in which China has comparative advantages are more likely to locate close to the seaboard, which in China is the main international gateway to foreign markets.
-While previous work in economic geography and international trade highlights the importance of locational fundamentals and scale economies for industry location, the data is consistent with the mechanism that we propose based on the interaction between national comparative advantages and domestic trade costs.
+A key feature of the model is that comparative-advantage industries at the national level locate closer to international gates.
+We find evidence consistent with this pattern in industry-level data from Chinese prefectures.
+Previous work in economic geography and international trade highlights the importance of relative productivities and scale economies for industry location, but these channels do not fully account for the patterns that we find.
 A full quantitative evaluation of the relative importance of the forces in our model relative to other mechanisms in shaping industry location is outside the scope of this paper and would be an interesting question for future research.

-$^{^{25}}$ When estimated with the probit model, the extensive margin coefficient remains significantly negative when we cluster at the province-level.
+26When estimated with the probit model, the extensive margin coefficient remains significantly negative when we cluster at the province-level.
 To be conservative, we only report the outcomes that are not robust to alternative specifications.